virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - [Deep Learning Best Practices](#Deep-Learning-Best-Practices)
 - [Conclusions](#Conclusions)

+## What is Deep Learning
+**Deep Learning is a subcategory of Machine Learning** and indicates the branch that refers to algorithms inspired by the structure and function of the brain called artificial neural networks.

+From a scientific point of view, we could say that Deep Learning is learning by "machines" through data learned through the use of algorithms (mainly statistical computing).

+Deep Learning (also known as Deep Structured Learning or Hhierarchical Learning or Representational Learning), in fact, is part of a wider family of Machine Learning methods based on the assimilation of data representations, as opposed to algorithms for the execution of specific tasks.

+The Deep Learning architectures (with which today the concept of artificial neural network is also brought to the attention of the general public) have for example been applied in computer vision, automatic recognition of spoken language, natural language processing, audio recognition and bioinformatics (the use of computer tools to describe from a numerical and statistical point of view certain biological phenomena such as gene sequences, protein composition and structure, biochemical processes in cells, etc.).

+The _main characteristic_ of Deep Learning are the following:

+- Use various levels of cascading non-linear units to perform characteristics extraction and transformation tasks.
+Each successive level uses the output of the previous level as input.
+The algorithms can be either supervised or unsupervised

+- Are based on unsupervised learning of multiple hierarchical levels of data features (and representations).
+Higher-level features are derived from lower-level features to create a hierarchical representation

+- Are part of the broader class of algorithms for learning data representation within Machine Learning

+- Learn multiple levels of representation corresponding to different levels of abstraction and these levels form a hierarchy of concepts.
+This is why Deep Learning is also called Representational Learning.

+We'll see tha even if Deep Learning is such a powerful approach, this doesn't mean that every problem should be tackled with it.

+Data scarcity and computational requirements often suggest that more traditional Machine Learning algorithms should be considered way before Deep Learning algorithms.

 ## Why Deep Learning

+In traditional Machine learning techniques, most of the features need to be identified by an domain expert in order to reduce the complexity of the data and make patterns more visible to learning algorithms to work.

+For example, in a time-series dataset, traditionally an expert would separate the day from the month and year, giving them different columns in the dataset.
+Maybe he would build a "season" columns, of flag columns to indicate the Christmas holidays for example.
+So an expert is helping the ML algorithm "disentangling" the several features it has to deal with.

+The biggest advantage Deep Learning algorithms is that they try **to learn features from data** in an incremental manner.

+This eliminates the need of domain expertise and hard core feature extraction.

+Although the demand for huge computational capabilities may represent a limit, the scalability of Deep Learning thanks to the increase in available data and algorithms is what differentiates it from Machine Learning: _Deep Learning systems, in fact, improve their performance as the data increases while Machine Learning applications once they reach a certain level of performance are no longer scalable even by adding examples and training data to the neural network._

+This is because in Machine Learning systems the characteristics of a given object (in the case of visual recognition systems) are extracted and selected manually and are used to create a model capable of categorizing objects (based on the classification and recognition of those characteristics).

+In Deep Learning systems, on the other hand, the extraction of characteristics is done automatically: the neural network learns autonomously how to analyze raw data and how to perform a task (for example, classifying an object by recognizing its characteristics autonomously).

+From the point of view of potentiality, if Deep Learning may seem more "fascinating" and useful than Machine Learning, it should be pointed out that the computational calculation required for their operation is really impacting, also from an economic point of view: the most advanced CPUs and top-of-the-range GPUs useful to "hold" the workloads of a Deep Learning system still cost thousands of dollars

+The use of computational capabilities via Cloud only partially mitigates the problem because the formation of a deep neural network often requires the processing of large amounts of data using clusters of high-end GPUs for many, many hours (so it is not said that buying "as a service" the necessary computing capacity is cheap).

 ## Neural Networks

+So, it's time to understand what Neural Networks are and how you can use them in tackling real world problems.

-In this section we'll follow a track that will take us from zero knowledge about neural networks to fully understanding them, thanks to the Stanford University Deep Learning course and some tutorials I've searched over the internet.
-Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks (ANN, CNN, RNN) for several kinds of ML tasks.
+From now on we'll follow a track that will take us from zero knowledge about Neural Networks to fully understanding them, thanks to the Stanford University Deep Learning course and tutorials.
+Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks for several kinds of Deep Learning tasks.

+We'll focus on the main 4 types of Neural Networks, even if novel architectures are discovered out on a daily basis (most of the time revisiting the existing ones, or mixing them in more complex ways).

-It is not easy to understand the theory and application of Neural Networks at first glance.
-You will need to go through tutorials repeatedly to fully comprehend the topic.
-You should expect a good amount of time trying to grasp all the concepts related.
+**It is not easy to understand the theory and application of Neural Networks at first glance.** You will need to go through tutorials repeatedly to fully comprehend the topic.
+You should expect a good amount of time to grasp all the concepts related.

-Virgili tries to propose proven learning strategis, but you can tweak it as you prefer, because every brain is different.
+Virgilio tries to propose the following proven learning strategy, but you can tweak it as you prefer, because every brain is different.

 > 3-step iterative cycle: